keycloak/keycloak-community/design/web-authn-authenticator.md

 ### How Many Public Key Credential a User Can Manage

-At first, a user can manage only single public key credential.
+At first implementation phase, a user can manage only single public key credential.
 Please note that this single public key credential support is tentative and omitted afterward.

+At first implementation phase, the features about Public Key Credential (e.g. credential selection on authentication) are implemented the same as the implementation phase when multiple credentials are supported in order that make it easy to work on later implementation phases (e.g. multiple credentials per user supported ).

+It seems to be odd for users that the features supposing multiple credentials are implemented at this first implementation phase.
+But this single public key credential is tentative and not officially supported later on.

 After realizing [**Managing multi-factor authentication and Step-up authentication in Keycloak**](https://github.com/keycloak/keycloak-community/blob/master/design/multi-factor-admin-and-step-up.md) , the user can manage several public key credentials.